medvedevmr/money-checker/README.md

 # money-checker
-TG bot for checking current balance, write your payments and deposit money to an account.
-Get stats with tableau of all your paid are available.
+Track your payments and depositing money in multycurrency system.
+Stats checking is also avaliable.
+Based on Telegram Bot.